Tips for Traveling on Spirit Airlines

 If you book your flights on Spirit's website, you will be offered the opportunity to purchase extras at each step.
 If you want to get the lowest possible price, you’ll have to decline all extras, but make sure to pay for the amount of baggage you need at the time of booking to avoid higher costs later.

-The first extra you're offered is a bundle called the “Thrills Combo.”
-This package includes one 50 lb. checked bag (10 lbs. extra), one standard carry-on bag, seat selection, priority boarding, no change fees, and double miles.
+The first extra you're offered is a bundle called the “Boost It.”
+This package includes one 50 lb. checked bag (10 lbs. extra), seat selection, and priority boarding.
+"Bundle It" is the next offer you'll encounter and includes everything from the "Boost It" package as well as one standard carry-on bag and the one-time opportunity to modify your flight with no extra charge.
 It would cost you more to purchase all of these items separately, but odds are if you’re flying Spirit you don’t need all those extras.

 The booking process continues with offers to add hotel, car rental, ground transfers, etc. Just scroll to the bottom and click the “continue without” button if you don’t want to add extras.
 After filling in passenger details, you’ll be asked to add bags, pick your seats, and then select more extras.

 It may seem like you're required to pay to choose a seat, but look for the link that says “continue without seats” and you’ll be auto-assigned a seat at check-in for free.
 Many travelers swear by Spirit’s “Big Front Seat,” which is somewhat comparable in space to domestic first class on other airlines.
 If all you want is extra space, paying extra for this seat is probably the best value available on Spirit.

 After this multi-step booking process, you’ve finally made it to the payment page.
 Double check all the charges to ensure you're only paying for what you need.
 If everything looks correct, click "book reservation," and then double check the confirmation email once again.
 Should you change your mind within 24-hours of booking, you can still cancel for free as long as your travel is at least seven days away.